Dear Friends,

 Financial Insecurity

 Financial instability is a common issue in households with a gambling parent.
 My mother had to hide money, and when she refused to give it to my father, it would result in physical violence.
+That in itself was deeply traumatic.
+Yet, even as a child I understood what was going on and I was often worried that he would take it all or we wouldn’t have enough.
 This fear of financial instability can persist into adulthood, making it difficult to feel secure even when finances are stable.

 Trust Issues

-Growing up in a household where promises are frequently broken and money is often missing can lead to significant trust issues.
+Growing up in a household where promises are frequently broken, money goes missing or forcibly taken can lead to significant trust issues.
 As adults, children of gamblers might find it hard to trust others, fearing betrayal or disappointment.
-This can affect personal and professional relationships, making it hard to form deep connections.
+This can deeply affect personal and professional relationships, making it hard to form deep connections.

 Risk of Addictive Behaviors